-GMFRS Change Priority: Re-investing for the future We will, during 23/24
+GMFRS Change Priority: Re-investing for the future

-- Identify and implement a system to support the management, maintenance and testing of fleet and operational equipment. - Develop and implement a tailored staff intranet for GMERS. - Implement recommendations from the review of fleet and logistics to streamline structures and increase transparency and improve resilience across teams. - Invest in our fleet to ensure it is modern and fit for purpose to deliver improved performance by: - The introduction of 13 electric and two hybrid non-emergency vehicles. - Investing in six new fire engines (as set out in Priority one). - Exploring the feasibility of an electric (EV) fire engine.
+- Identify and implement a system to support the management, maintenance and testing of fleet and operational equipment. - Develop and implement a tailored staff intranet for GMFRS. - Implement recommendations from the review of fleet and logistics to streamline structures and increase transparency and improve resilience across teams. - Invest in our fleet to ensure it is modern and fit for purpose to deliver improved performance by: - The introduction of 13 electric and two hybrid non-emergency vehicles. - Investing in six new fire engines (as set out in Priority one). - Exploring the feasibility of an electric (EV) fire engine.